General Dynamics F-16 in 1/72 scale : kit review & modelling reports of old Revell kit

 - the kit vertical tail was still replaced by a spare one from the Revell F-16 MLU kit #04612 with long parachute fairing.
 It looked slightly better;

 - the new horizontal stabilizer in the kit looks to be undersize and a bit thick; they were replaced with spare ones from a Hasegawa F-16 kit;

-- the ventral fins (parts #49,50) were replaced by spares from a Hasegawa kit that looks finer and better;
+- the ventral fins (parts #49,50) were replaced by spares from a Hasegawa kit that look finer and better;

 - the wheels of the kit are very basic with multiple parts enabling these to "rotate".
 They were replaced by much better spare wheels such as wheels #46 from a MLU F-16 kit;

-- wing pylons came from spares from a Hasegawa kit; the kit parts are very basic and the kit fuel tank is a very different shape.
+- wing pylons came from spares from a Hasegawa kit; the kit parts are very basic and the kit fuel tank is a very different shape, so better discarded.

 - a new spare ejection seat was to be set in place;

-- the engine was not installed, only the exhaust.
+- the inside Pratt and Whitney F100 engine was not installed, only the exhaust.